 Child’s pose: Balasana

-This list wouldn’t be complete without the pose of the child.
-From all fours, tell the child to sit back on her heels, resting her head on the mat.
-The fingers walk away from the body.
-This stretches hips, thighs, ankles and brings a sense of calm, making it the perfect pose to begin or end a yoga practice.
+This list wouldn’t be complete without the pose of the child, which Kimberly refers to as “the place of safety.”
+From all fours, tell your child to sit back on her heels, resting her head on the mat.
+Then let her “walk” her fingers away from her body to stretch the hips, thighs and ankles.

 Kimberly adds, “This is a grounding pose that is a mind soother and a fabulous resting pose.
 Remain quiet and calm when getting kids into this pose so they reference it as just that.
 It is where you go in a yoga class when you need to regroup and collect yourself.”